Word Gems

 While we'll have indestructible bodies, with no need to calorie-count, sleep, or even slow down, we will remain creatures requiring meaning in our lives.

-Summerland reports address those escaping from the war-zone traumas on planet Earth
+the reports from Summerland address those escaping from war-zone traumas on planet Earth

 See the many channeled reports from Summerland.
-There’s not much mention there about building a life directed toward higher endeavors: such as, serving the disadvantaged, and being about the business of Mother-Father God.
+Oftentimes, there’s not much mention about building a life directed toward higher endeavors: such as, serving the disadvantaged, and being about the business of Mother-Father God.

 hospitals in Summerland